-The classification of data in categories is an important pre-requisite for the authorization.
+The classification of data in categories is an important pre-requisite for the authorisation.
 Data can be classified in categories defining their type, location, sensitivity and protection level.
-Authorization depends on the access rights of the data consumer that are checked as part of the data requesting process.
-Clustering the data in categories does not only simplify the authorization process, it also provides a clear overview to the Data Provider over their data and lowers the risk of exchanging sensitive data with unauthorized Data Consumers.
+Authorisation depends on the access rights of the Service Consumer that are checked as part of the service requesting process.
+Clustering the data in categories does not only simplify the authorisation process, it also provides a clear overview to the Service Provider over their data and lowers the risk of exchanging sensitive data with unauthorised Service Consumers.
 A risk analysis is part of the data classification process.